iCrazeiOS/Selenium-Kahoot-Example/README.md

 ## Notice

-This requires []chromedriver(https://chromedriver.chromium.org/).
+This requires [chromedriver](https://chromedriver.chromium.org/).
 Once you download the correct version, place it in the same directory as main.py

+The version in this project is for Chrome 80, MacOS

 ## What is this?